filecoin-project/devgrants/open-grant-proposals/open-proposal-twitter-thread-rollup-backed-by-filecoin-and-nfts.md

 ## Maintenance and Upgrade Plans

-Long term this can be a community driven initiative and in theory wont need huge amounts of support/upgrades.
+Long term this can be a community driven initiative and in theory will not need huge amounts of support/upgrades.

 Once running it should in theory also provide enough fees to support the Filecoin storage.